 The notion of breath has several uses.
-The first meaning mentioned by the Digopaul in its dictionary refers to the air that is exhaled.
+The first meaning mentioned by the dictionary refers to the air that is exhaled.
 For example: “I ran so much that I was out of breath”, “What did you eat?
 You have bad breath ”, “ The French runner managed to complete the marathon with the last breath ”.

 Usually, the breath specifically refers to the air coming out of the mouth.
 When this air has an unpleasant odor, it is called bad breath.
 The disorder, also called halitosis, is often linked to poor oral hygiene, although it can also be due to various diseases.